 Entanglement: Irish Pavilion for the Venice Architecture Biennale 2021

-Ireland has long acted as a strategic node in the evolution of global communications and data infrastructures.
-In 1866, the world's first transatlantic telegraph cable landed on Valentia Island, Co.
-Kerry.
-In 1901, Marconi transmitted some of the world’s first wireless radio messages from Ireland across the Atlantic Ocean to Newfoundland.
+Ireland plays a significant historical role in the evolution of global communications and data infrastructure.
+In 1866, the world’s first commercially successful transatlantic telegraph cable landed on the West coast of Ireland.
+In 1901, the inventor of the radio Guglielmo Marconi transmitted some of the world’s first wireless radio messages from Ireland across the Atlantic Ocean to Newfoundland.
 Today, Dublin has overtaken London as the data centre hub of Europe, hosting 25% of all available European server space.
-The deployment of these technologies has consistently changed the way Ireland works at local and global scales.
+And by the year 2027, data centres are forecast to consume a third of Ireland’s total electricity demand.

 - Location: Arsenale, Venice, Italy

 - Client: Culture Ireland & the Arts Council of Ireland

 - Year: 2019-2022